XuanrZhang/bagofmotifs/README.md

 Chromosome | Start| End | Strand | Score | Pval | Motif
 ---- | --- | --- | --- | --- | --- | ---

-Input files can be generated using any method for identifying motifs and using any motif database.
+Input files can be generated using any method for identifying motifs and motif database.
 We have used Lasagna (PMID: 23522376) with a publicly available version of the TRANSFAC dataset.
 Lasagna was run on query and target FASTA sequences for each TRANSFAC motif.
 Results were appended to construct the input text file.

 ```
 python lasagna_scan/scan_UCSC_promoters.py --pvalue 0.01 --compute-pvalue motif_model sequence_file